People

 I have been working in food studies for fifteen years.
 I am the editor of the Food Studies Journal for the Common Ground Food Studies Knowledge Community.
 I serve on their Board and am their Research Network Chair.
 I have done research on the Codex Alimentarius Commission, the US food safety regulatory regime, food security, food labeling, and the intersections among food, political economy, and mass political violence.
 Website

 Among other topics, I research the politics of school meals in the United States and globally.
-My publications include the co-edited book School Food Politics: The Complex Ecologies of Hunger and Feeding in Schools Around the World (2011)—winner of a Critic's Choice Book Award from the American Educational Studies Association.
-I am currently working on a manuscript entitled Mystery Meat: Understanding the Political Fights Over School Food.
+This work seeks to understand how conservative politics undermine the nutritional, academic, social, and environmental possibilities of what kids eat at school.
+My publications include Unpacking School Lunch: Understanding the Hidden Politics of School Food (2022) and the co-edited book School Food Politics: The Complex Ecologies of Hunger and Feeding in Schools Around the World (2011)—winner of a Critic's Choice Book Award from the American Educational Studies Association.
 Website

 My work is grounded in an agricultural education community of practice that includes secondary teachers, teacher educators, preservice students, extension staff, as well as graduate students, and teaching faculty in the college of agriculture and life sciences.
 My teaching and learning work emphasizes developing inclusive teaching practices to support and engage all learners, so they feel comfortable being their authentic selves as they learn.

 I study food as a way of understanding histories of environmental change, consumer behavior, technology, health, and justice.
-My first book, Canned: The Rise and Fall of Consumer Confidence in the American Food Industry (Univ. of California Press, 2018), won a James Beard media award.
-I am now working on a history of food waste, writing a book on U.S. history through 15 foods, and editing an anthology on the making of modern food.
+My first book, Canned: The Rise and Fall of Consumer Confidence in the American Food Industry (Univ. of California Press, 2018), won a 2019 James Beard media award.
+I am also the author of US History in 15 Foods (Bloomsbury, 2023) and the co-editor of Acquired Tastes: Stories about the Origins of Modern Food (MIT Press, 2021).
 Website

 Student Associates